 Take the newsletter opt-in form popup from above.
-Ideally, you’d include a short headline and a sentence of description to try to convince visitors to opt in and that’s it.
-If they do opt in, then you might redirect them to a landing page or send a welcome email with more information, but only at that step.
+Ideally, you’d include a short headline and a sentence of description to try to convince visitors to opt in, and that’s it.
+If they do opt in, you might redirect them to a landing page or send a welcome email with more information, but only at that step.

-Take a Google Search Engine Results Page (SERP) as an example.
-In addition to providing 10 results for your search query, it provides a People Also Ask (PAA) question box.
+Or, consider the Google search results page.
+Besides providing 10 results for your search query, it also includes a "People also ask" box.
 This box only shows the related search queries.
 To see the answer, you have to click the arrow to expand the box.

 The Principle of Exemplars

 According to the principle of exemplars, you should provide examples of content for things that aren’t necessarily clear or intuitive upon reading.

 Ecommerce sites are a great example of this.
 Take Jungalow’s home page — it shows images for the categories "wallpaper" and "plants + planters."
 While the category names are clear, the visuals help readers understand the colorful, bohemian products they can expect if they click one of the links.